 Anyway, I have digressed far enough from the point of all this.
 Sometimes, as professionals we have to balance the budget somehow.
 I advise students to do whatever it takes.
 Professional playing could mean undertaking tasks that perhaps the professional didn’t envisage when entering that chosen lifestyle.
 I have played dressed as a chicken.

-On the other hand, I have been paid to sit at a bar for a month and drink as much as possible for a month.
-I once received a princely sum for playing about five notes on Delta Force Two (Paris for the week too!) and I have received very little recompense for being frightened to death, for something really lonely and hard, in front of three thousand people and on live television.
+On the other hand, I have been paid to sit at a bar on a stage set, just holding a trumpet, for a month and drink as much as possible for a month.
+I once received a princely sum for playing about five notes on Delta Force Two (Paris for the week too!) but, on the other hand, I have received very little recompense for being frightened to death, for something really lonely and hard, in front of three thousand people and on live television.

 One of my greatest professional pleasures is to play something new.
 Of course, another pleasure is partaking of the well known tribute act to dead composers, known as the canonic repertoire.
 A great Brahms 2 or a superb Beethoven 7 would reward our soul!
-For me, I would turn down the familiar for a walk down the wild side.
+For me, I would turn down the familiar for a walk down the wild side of contemporary music.